Join our Volunteer Trail Crew and Horse Packers as we get packed into Arc Dome Wilderness!

 This is truly a unique Wilderness experience, don't miss this fantastic opportunity!

 Difficulty: These projects are some of the most strenuous we offer and may not be appropriate for everyone.
 They require the ability to hike 10 miles a day with a heavy pack, work with tools, sometimes move heavy objects.
 Having said that, feel free to reach out to us and discuss the difficulty of the project if you have any concerns.
 There are many roles in trail maintenance and we can usually find ones appropriate to meet everyone's level.

 Dates: July 21-29.
 Unlike our typical projects, this one runs from Wed (7/21) through Thursday (7/29).
 FNW staff will be leaving Reno Tuesday afternoon and getting packed in Wednesday morning, the following Thursday we will not be working but getting packed out and returning to Reno.
 Volunteers are welcome to join us for however many of these days as they wish.
 It would be great if you could do the whole hitch, but we understand if your schedule does not allow this and we would love to see you out there for any amount of time you can offer!
 When the project date gets closer, we'll reach out to those who have RSVP'd and discuss this further.

-Driving: At this time, FNW is not offering rides in our vehicles due to COVID safety concerns.
+Driving: We have limited spots in our vehicles.
+Email us for details and to save your spot.
 For this project, a 4-wheel drive vehicle is not required to reach the campsite, but, we will let you know if that changes.